Infineon/Infineon-Design-System-Tokens/README.md

 └── _tokens.scss
 ```

-Include / import `fonts.css` to get the correct font definitions.
+Include / import `fonts.scss` to get the correct font definitions.
 You'll additionally have to copy the fonts assets (`fonts/`) themselves to your publicly available root folder (often times it's called `static/` or `public/`).

 An import could, depending on your local setup, for example look like this: